 In the same Ancient History Encyclopedia website mentioned earlier, the publication states the Sumerians believed that civilization resulted from the god’s triumph of order over chaos.
 One of their early kings (Etana) is said to have ascended to heaven on the back of an eagle and was known for superhuman feats, similar to the fabled Gilgamesh, who, among other things, killed a lion with his bare hands (can anyone relate this to the fable of Hercules?)

 The Mesopotamians believed that the gods had set everything in motion, that human beings were created as co-laborers with the gods to maintain order, and Gilgamesh was believed to be part human-part god.

 In ancient Sumerian tablets, The Epic of Gilgamesh relates how Gilgamesh meets Utnapishtim (the Sumerian version of Noah.)
 This establishes that the great flood was before the establishment of the settling of the ancient Mesopotamian cities (5400 BC.)

 Myths of the Great Flood

 Now, about the flood myths, our collective memories (fables and oral histories) talk about the great flood in every corner of the world.
-The flood myth is not limited to Judaic traditions but the aborigines of Australia talk of the great snake devouring the land.
+It does not limit the flood myth to Judaic traditions, but the aborigines of Australia talk of the great snake devouring the land.
 The Hindi of India, the ancient histories of Greece, and even in the Americas, the Mayans, all have a flood myth in their histories.

 The stories related by Plato in his writings “Critias” talk of a great flood destroying the island of Atlantis over 11,600 years ago.
 Plato received his information from his great-grandfather Solon, who ventured to Egypt and was told the story by Egyptian priests.
 When Solon tried to describe history as they (the Athenians knew it), he (Solon) was admonished for his lack of knowledge of history.